 Dispose) is undefined.
 Instances of this interface implement the Unit of Work pattern, change tracking and all other goodies we mentioned above like transaction management.
 When using the Client API, most of the operations you will do will be through a session object.

-IDocumentStore - This is the session factory.
-It is expensive to create, thread safe and should only be created once per application.
-The Document Store is in charge of the actual client/server communication, and is what holds the conventions related to saving/loading data and any other global configuration, such as the http cache for that server.
+IDocumentStore - The session factory, which is expensive to create, thread safe and should only be created once per application.
+The Document Store is in charge of the actual client/server communication, and is what holding the conventions related to saving/loading data and any other global configuration, such as the http cache for that server.